 The Culinary Institute of America (CIA)

 A strong believer in culinary education, Julia frequently recommended this prestigious college to aspiring professionals.
 She addressed several graduations, conducted cooking demonstrations, and engaged students in question-and-answer forums.
 Julia was named a Fellow of the college and was the first woman inducted into its Hall of Fame; she was awarded the CIA's Honorary Doctorate of Fine Arts degree and its first Lifetime Achievement Award.
 The Foundation supports two awards: The Julia Child Foundation Scholarship for Culinary Writing and the Julia Child Foundation Scholarship for Culinary Educators; awarded to students planning to pursue careers in food media/journalism and in teaching the culinary arts respectively.
-Additionally, the Foundation supports the development of the Center for Excellence in Teaching & Learning and the launch of an upcoming internship program.
+Additionally, the Foundation supports the launch of an upcoming internship program.

 Food and Finance High School

 Julia was passionate about developing innovative educational opportunities in the culinary arts.
-In its 9th year as a public culinary arts high school in New York City, Food and Finance High School (FFHS) offers a full range of academic courses in addition to a sequence of cooking and baking classes and paid internships in the culinary field.
+In its 10th year as a public culinary arts high school in New York City, Food and Finance High School (FFHS) offers a full range of academic courses in addition to a sequence of cooking and baking classes and paid internships in the culinary field.
 Annually the school sends 85-90% of its graduates on to higher education, many to culinary colleges.
 FFHS runs a cooperative extension program with Cornell University and provides opportunities for students to cater events, compete in culinary competitions and garner a variety of experiences in the culinary arts.
-The Foundation provided a grant to FFHS to professionally videotape a new Master Class series taught by top chefs at the school to facilitate sharing of the series more widely throughout the school and beyond.
+The Foundation provided a grant to FFHS to professionally produce two videos that highlight how the school is innovatively teaching tomorrow's chefs and how the school serves as a model for Career and Technical Education (CTE).
+The videos will be used in a variety of ways including as a vehicle to promote the school as a model of CTE, as well as in philanthropic efforts.

 Heritage Radio Network